jocobwknight/Rope/README.md

 Rope is an possible answer to a what-if question:
 "What if we could take everything we know about programming languages back to the beginning and do it all over again?"

-A conventional answer is combining all past mistakes and successes and try to form a perfect marriage of form and function.
-The problem, though, is entropy.
-Imperfection cannot naturally evolve into perfection.
-Secondly, there is hubris; while entropy can be resisted with idealism, hubris will mislead us toward a false ideal.
-Together, this means that we cannot achieve perfection by accident or on purpose.
-Most would call this "pessimism."
+A conventional answer is take the best of what we have and send it back.
+But that solution would do nothing more than move us further down the same path.
+That path, to be blunt, is a chain of dissatisfaction.
+Each new generation claims to cure the flaws of the last generation.
+Perfection will ever be achieved that way, because perfection does not arise from entropy.

 Pessimism isn't for everyone, but Rope embraces it!
 Rope answers the question differently:
 “Perfection is impossible, so let's aim for procrastination instead!”

-Instead of a language that tries to do anything itself, Rope is designed to make it easier for someone else to do the work.
+Instead of a language that tries to do anything itself, or even tries to be perfect, Rope is designed to make it easier for the next generation.
 You could think of it as a language to define languages.
 For this, it offers four basic functions:

 ## Recall
 The ability to use information that already exists